Light Cycling tour in Provence Côtes du Rhône ViIlage, Luberon

-The guide will create specifically tailored guided visits – He will speak
+1. The guide will create specifically tailored guided visits – He will speak

 directly to you once you have confirmed the booking to establish the things

-you would like to find out about/learn/discover, etc. He
+you would like to find out about/learn/discover, etc. He will then plan

-you will visit on your own to plan your tasting and visit (even though it is not
+visit on your own to plan your tasting and visit (even though it is not

-guided by him) so you discover something new and different
+guided by him) so you discover something new and different at each wine

 Price per visit not guided: Varies depending on the wine domaine visited.